Latest News

 According to the IEA's forecast, global observed inventories – oil in storage and on vessels – grew by 225,000,000 barrels from January to August, reaching the highest level for four years.

 China, as the world's biggest oil importer, is clearly responsible for a large portion of the increase in inventories.
 Beijing, however, does not publicly disclose the size of its oil storage capacities or changes to inventories.
-Because traders lack official data, they rely on secondary information to estimate the size of China's rapidly growing storage network and the rate at which it is being filled.
+In the absence government data, traders use secondary sources to estimate China's rapidly growing storage network.
 According to the IEA, Chinese crude stockpiles rose by 110,000,000 barrels between April 2025 and August 2025.
 This estimate is based on data provided by satellite analytics firm Kayrros.

 It is possible, given the lack firm data, that China's crude stock has increased by much more, and this could account for another part the IEA missing barrels.